Leinster House bicycle shelter

 The headline total sums the amount_eur of every case flagged as monetised that matches the active filters.
 Each case is counted once, regardless of how many parties are associated with it.
 Non-monetised cases — governance failures, service failures, referendum defeats without a clean fiscal loss — are shown in the chronology but excluded from the total.

 "Associated parties" are the parties in government during the emergence, escalation or political ownership of a case — not an assertion of sole causation.
-Where a clear editorial lead owner can be identified, it is set as lead_party and surfaced when the "Lead owner only" toggle is on.
-Coalition cases otherwise split value proportionally in the party chart.
+The party-comparison chart uses three layered rules, in order:

 Ireland's general government expenditure-to-GDP ratio (21.0% for 2025) is unusually low relative to the EU aggregate (49.5%).
 The euro measure of Irish GDP is also inflated by the presence of large multinationals.
 Both benchmarks are shown, and neither should be read as a moral judgment on all public spending — they exist to contextualise scale.